 - Cultural/Religious Reasons: Traditional gender roles supported by someone’s culture or religion may influence them to stay in an abusive relationship rather than end it for fear of bringing shame upon their family.

 - Language Barriers/Immigration Status: If a person is undocumented, they may fear that reporting the abuse will affect their immigration status.
 Also, if their first language isn’t English, it can be difficult to express the depth of their situation to others.

-- Lack of Money/Resources: Financial abuse is common, and a victim may be financially dependent on their abusive partner.
-Without money, access to resources or even a place to go, it can seem impossible for them to leave the relationship.
+- Lack of Money/Resources: Financial abuse is common and a victim may be financially dependent on their abusive partner.
+Without money, access to resources, or even a place to go, it can seem impossible for them to leave the relationship.
 This feeling of helplessness can be especially strong if the person lives with their abusive partner.

 - Disability: When someone is physically dependent on their abusive partner, they can feel that their well-being is connected to the relationship.
-This dependency could heavily influence their decision to stay in an abusive relationship.
+This reliance could heavily influence their decision to stay in an abusive relationship.